Predictions of the collapse of the Soviet Union: Zbigniew Brzezinski

 Option #5 in fact took place three years later, but at the time he wrote that collapse was "at this stage a much more remote possibility" than alternative #3: renewed stagnation.
-He also predicted chances of some form of communism existing in the Soviet Union in 2017 was a little more than 50 per cent.
-Finally when the end did come in a few more decades, Brzezinski wrote, it would be "most likely turbulent."
+He also predicted the chance of some form of communism existing in the Soviet Union in 2017 was a little more than 50 percent.
+Finally, when the end did come in a few more decades, Brzezinski wrote, it would be "most likely turbulent."

 Ferenc Farkas de Kisbarnak

 Ferenc Farkas de Kisbarnak, an exiled Hungarian general and leader of the Anti-Bolshevik Bloc of Nations (ABN), predicted the dissolution of the Soviet Union due to nationalist pressures.
 From 12–14 June 1950, the Convention of the ABN was held in Edinburgh, Scotland under the auspices of the Scottish League for European Freedom.
 At the conference, Farkas gave a speech entitled "The War Against Bolshevism and the Military Factors Represented by the Subjugated Nations" where he predicted the disintegration of the USSR along ethnic lines which would eventually leave European Russia isolated.
 He predicted the eventual independence of Ukraine, the Baltic states, Turkestan, the Idel-Ural republics, and Siberia.
 The third resolution of the ABN convention further called for "The destruction of Russian imperialism and the guarantee of world peace by splitting the USSR up and re-establishing on ethnic principles, the independent national states of all nations living under bolshevist oppression bearing among other things, in mind that whole national groups have been forcible [sic] deported and are awaiting the moment when they could return to their native land."